There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) individual case; (2) group assignment; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) individual assessment; (2) group assessment project; and (3) case study report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Stephen Byers

 or MGMT5501 Organisational Behaviour.

 and enrolment inthe Master of Business Administration (coursework)

 or the Master of Business Administration (coursework and dissertation).

 or approval from The Business School only, which will be determined with regard to relevant documented professional work experience.